 — Nuala Bobowski, assistant nutrition and exercise science professor

-Knvul Sheikh, writer for The Atlantic, interviewed St. Kate's Nutrition and Exercise Science assistant professor Dr. Nuala Bobowski for an February article titled "The Science That Could Make You Crave Broccoli More Than Chocolate," which you can read here.
+Knvul Sheikh, writer for The Atlantic, interviewed St. Kate's Nutrition and Exercise Science assistant professor Dr. Nuala Bobowski for an February article titled "The Science That Could Make You Crave Broccoli More Than Chocolate."

-Sheikh's article explores neurogastronomy, the multidisciplinary field that "blend[s] the expertise of scientists, schefs, clinicians, and agriculture professionals" — and may be the key to greater control over our eating habits.
+Sheikh's article explores neurogastronomy, the multidisciplinary field that "blend[s] the expertise of scientists, chefs, clinicians, and agriculture professionals" — and may be the key to greater control over our eating habits.